ShaneMcC/blog.dataforce.org.uk/content/posts/2007-08-18-Email-Woes.md

 The "Forwarded to shinobu" entry is a server for which I am the backup MX for, this accounts for 152 mails (about 2%)

-The delivered count of 306 mails is about 4%, meaning that 94% of all the junk mail I recieve is now dropped by postfix and not delivered to my mailbox!
+The delivered count of 306 mails is about 4%, meaning that 94% of all the junk mail I receive is now dropped by postfix and not delivered to my mailbox!

 These simple additions have made a huge difference!
-I have a 10day holiday coming up, and now rather than coming home to 8000 mails, I'll only come home to 320!
+I have a 10 day holiday coming up, and now rather than coming home to 8000 mails, I'll only come home to 320!

-As a further line of defense, prior to being sent to my mailbox, those 4% of mails get filtered thorugh spamassassin (which I have configured to only run for certain domains, with different scores for different domains/users as needed) which does a good job of catching the spam that thunderbird misses, configuring a mail filter on thunderbird to filter these mails (Which get subject tagged with {Spam?}) into my junk folder (aswell as configuring thunderbird to trust what the spamassassin headers say) means very little, if any, spam now reaches my inbox!
+As a further line of defence, prior to being sent to my mailbox, those 4% of mails get filtered through spamassassin (which I have configured to only run for certain domains, with different scores for different domains/users as needed) which does a good job of catching the spam that thunderbird misses, configuring a mail filter on thunderbird to filter these mails (Which get subject tagged with {Spam?}) into my junk folder (as well as configuring thunderbird to trust what the spamassassin headers say) means very little, if any, spam now reaches my inbox!

 Brilliant!